A body-based, evidence-informed approach for processing distressing experiences and the physical tension that can come with them.

 Brainspotting was developed by Dr David Grand in 2003, emerging from his work with EMDR.
-It is based on the principle that where you look affects how you feel, and that specific eye positions correspond to areas of stored emotional and neurological activation in the body and brain.
-It is particularly powerful for trauma, performance issues, and emotional experiences that are difficult to articulate in words.
+It is based on the idea that where you look can affect how you feel, and that particular eye positions may help you access and process difficult emotional experiences.
+Many people find it helpful for working through distressing experiences, performance blocks, and feelings that are hard to put into words.

 How It Works